AnggaR96s/Reforestation/README.md

-## To the guy who invented zero... thanks for nothing.
+## Why did the knife dress up in a suit?
+Because it wanted to look sharp